programminghistorian/jekyll/en/lessons/getting-started-with-mysql-using-r.md

 LEFT(RTRIM('http://newspapers.library.wales/view/4121281/4121288/94/'),99),
 'German+Submarine');"

-# optional - prints out the query in case you need to troubleshoot it
+# Optional.
+Prints out the query in case you need to troubleshoot it.
 print(query)

-#execute the query on the storiesDb that we connected to above.
+# Execute the query on the storiesDb that we connected to above.
 rsInsert <- dbSendQuery(storiesDb, query)

+# Clear the result.
+dbClearResult(rsInsert)

-#disconnect to clean up the connection to the database
+# Disconnect to clean up the connection to the database.
 dbDisconnect(storiesDb)

 ```